‘Fishing has no better friend’: Leech Lake legend Al Maas, positive despite paralysis, fishes on

 As often as he could, Al got his students outdoors, showing them that nature was not only life-enriching but potentially life-changing.

-Al and Dianne's granddaughter, Gwendolyn, 18, a high school senior, has learned the lesson well.
-Like her grandfather, she's an athlete, an angler, and she's bagged a wild turkey, too.
+Al and Dianne's granddaughter, Gwendolyn, 18 and a high school senior, has learned the lesson well.
+Like her grandfather, she's an athlete, an angler and she's bagged a wild turkey, too.

 Her latter accomplishment inspired her grandmother to hunt turkeys this spring.